SimonP2207/RaJePy/README.md

 ## `classes.py`
 ### `classes.JetModel`
-The purpose of the `JetModel` class is to initialise and calculate the physical model grid for an ionised jet.
+The purpose of the `JetModel` class is to initialise/calculate the physical model grid and conduct radiative transfer calulations.

 JetModel's `__init__` method takes one compulsory argument, `params`, and two optional keyword-arguments, `verbose` and `log`:
 - `params` : Full path to the model parameters file, an example for which is `RaJePy/files/example-model-params.py` (see a full description below)